nemothorx/fonttable/README.md

 I've not coded it as an option.
 Maybe I will one day, and then PR upstream.

-The rest of this README is the original.
+The rest of this README is the original, and thus images do not represent the output of this fork.

 ----